avorapattanapong/radium-sample/Readme.md

 6. Performance may not be up to par
 7. React app is created in Nextjs, which I do not have much experience with.
 With more time, I could optimize the setup and improve the performance, utilizing Nextjs.
 8. UI can be cleaned up a little more.
+9. Error handling on the UI is missing.
+10. The UI doesn't have a way to test retrieving a user by id.
+Accessible through `GET http://localhost:8081/users/{id}`
+11. Linting should be configured to help maintain code formatting
+12. Add user modal should use a date picker for birthdate field.